 NRB,low and NRB,high are the transmission bandwidth configurations according to Table 5.3.2-1 for the lowest and highest assigned component carrier, SCSlow and SCShigh are the sub-carrier spacing for the lowest and highest assigned component carrier respectively.
 SCSlow, SCShigh, NRB,low, NRB,high, and BWGB,Channel(k) use the largest μ value among the subcarrier spacing configurations supported in the operating band for both of the channel bandwidths according to Table 5.3.5-1 and BWGB,Channel(k) is the minimum guard band for carrier k according to Table 5.3.3-1 for the said μ value.

-NOTE: The Foffset,low, Foffset,high and BWChannel_CA determined as per the above apply for all sub-carrier configurations μ ≤ μ0 configured for component carriers centred at FC,low /FC,high, where μ0 is the largest µ value among the subcarrier spacing configurations supported in the operating band for both of the channel bandwidths.
-The BWGB is used for determining the frequency offsets; it is also the minimum internal guard band at the lower/higher edge of BWChannel_CA when μ = μ0 is configured for the lower and upper component carriers.
+NOTE: The values of Foffset,low, Foffset,high and BWChannel_CA determined for the lowest and highest edge component carriers as per the above apply for any applicable sub-carrier configurations μ configured for these component carriers centred at FC,low /FC,high.
+The BWGB is used for determining the frequency offsets; it is also the minimum internal guard band at the lower/higher edge of BWChannel_CA when the subcarrier spacing configured for the lower and upper component carriers is in accordance with the above.

-In case there is no common μ value for both of the channel bandwidths, μ=1 is used for SCSlow, SCShigh, NRB,low, NRB,high, and BWGB,Channel(k).

 For intra-band non-contiguous carrier aggregation Sub-block Bandwidth and Sub-block edges are defined as follows, see Figure 5.3A.3-2.